Our Design Process

 Phase VI~ Bidding: We can recommend General Contractors to bid on the project and also listen to who our client might want to bring to the bidding table.
 We typically review 1-3 bids for our client which entails us meeting with the bidders to walk the project and review our drawing set with them- then handing each of the bidders a set to take with them to produce their bid.
 The bidders are given a specific amount of time to get their bids complete- and at this juncture Maggie Shannon- residential design & consulting will review the bids and place them on a spread sheet to see how the bids compare, and thus guide our client to select the General Contractor that our client is most comfortable hiring.

-Phase VII~ Construction Administration: Once the General Contractor has been selected & the building permit is in hand- Construction Administration begins.
+Phase VII~ Construction Administration: Once the General Contractor (GC) has been selected & the building permit is in hand- Construction Administration begins.
 During Construction Administration Maggie Shannon- residential design & consulting is available to watch over the project.
-We do this in various ways: the first is to have an initial “pre-breaking ground” meeting with the General Contractor to go over the drawings again and to discuss any details and answer any questions.
-We also offer scheduled site visits during the construction that are then accompanied by “site visit write-ups” for both the client and the General Contractor– that address how construction is progressing.
-We are also available to the client as well as the General Contractor for questions and answers during construction.
+We do this in various ways: the first is to have an initial “pre-breaking ground” meeting with the GC to go over the drawings again and to discuss any details and answer any questions.
+We perform scheduled site visits during the construction that are then accompanied by “site visit write-ups” for both the client and the GC– that address how construction is progressing.
+We review payment requests from the GC - to make sure that all has been performed in accordance with both the schedule and payment request.
+We are also available to the client as well as the GC for questions and answers during construction.